sekulski55/GetMouseLabCopy/README.md

 # TeachingCode

-A repository of code used in classes, seminars, and for general teaching purposes.
+Contents within this repository will be used for classes, seminars, and general education purposes.